 Each day after you call, your name will be recorded on a check sheet.
 If you do not call in by the end of the designated time period, the Fire Department will attempt to contact you by telephone.
 If the Fire Department is unable to contact you, TFD personnel or Troy Police Officers will visit your home to check on your well-being.

-For more information on or to enroll in this totally free program, please call Stephanie Silk at 937-339-0495.
+For more information on or to enroll in this totally free program, please call Cassidy Mitchell at 937-339-0495.